JPS9380/Hate-Speech-Detector/README.md

 ---
 ## Dataset

-This project utilizes two datasets:
+This project utilizes only one dataset:
-- `HateSpeechDataset.csv`: A labeled dataset with text and corresponding hate speech annotations.
 - `synthetic_hate_speech_dataset.csv`: A synthetic extension generated for enhanced training.

 Each row contains a textual paragraph with its respective label indicating hate speech presence.